 Data for 2017 and earlier years included FPOs in these calculations, overstating the average premium per new insured and buying unit.

-We estimate that our participants’ average issue age in WA was about 15 years lower than outside WA.
+Last year, we estimated that our participants’ average issue age in Washington was about 15 years lower than outside Washington.

-A change in distribution by carrier led to the reduction in policies sold with monthly determination (Table 11).
-With monthly determination, low-expense days leave more benefits to cover high-expense days.
+Monthly determination rebounded to 78 percent of policies sold (Table 17).
+With monthly determination, low-expense days leave more benefits to cover high-expense days, offering more flexibility for insureds.
 One insurer offers only daily determination; one insurer offers a choice; and the other insurers automatically have monthly (or weekly) determination.

 Benefit Increase Features